hungngocphat01/hungngocphat01/README.md

 - Old Vietnamese writing system (Hán-Nôm).

 **Why a Japanese alias?** <br>
 I'm a weeb, and I'm sure that every weeb thinks it's cool to have a Japanese alias.
-My alias is created based on the transliteration of my real name from Modern Vietnamese (Latin alphabet) to Middle Vietnamese (scripted in Hán tự/chữ Nôm, similar to Kanji and Hanja).
+My alias is created based on the transliteration of my real name from Modern Vietnamese (Latin alphabet) to Middle Vietnamese (scripted in Hán-tự, the Vietnamese variant of the Kanji/Hanja/Hanzi family).
 As a result, it can also be pronounced in Japanese.
 This is definitely a linguistically legit weeb alias.